winhtaikaung/winhtaikaung.github.io/_posts/2025-10-23-negative-numbers.md

 ---
-title:  The Day I Learned How Computers See Negative Numbers \:A 4-Bit Journey into Two's Complement
+title:  The Day I Learned How Computers See Negative Numbers : A 4-Bit Journey into Two's Complement
 description: Understanding how the negative numbers were stored in binary system.
 author: winhtaikaung
 date: 2025-10-23 11:33:00 +0800